-We will see that, thanks to the weak formulation of the Neumann problem, the applicability of the 'interior strategies' relies on the choice of the right test functions and on the use of a suitable Poincaré inequality (see Lemma \ref{lem:Poincare:boundary} and Theorem \ref{thm:Poinc:int}).
-In the Dirichlet problem, admissible test functions are constrained to be zero at the boundary.
-In the weak formulation of the Neumann (and Robin) problem, however, this constraint is dropped.
-This difference allows us to "hide the boundary" and argue as if we were in the interior of the domain.
+We will see that, thanks to the weak formulation of the Neumann problem, the applicability of these interior methods hinges on choosing appropriate test functions and on employing suitable Poincar\'e inequalities (see Lemma \ref{lem:Poincare:boundary} and Theorem \ref{thm:Poinc:int}).
+For the Dirichlet problem, admissible test functions are required to vanish on the boundary, whereas in the weak formulation of the Neumann (and Robin) problem, this constraint is absent.
+This distinction allows us to effectively ``hide the boundary'' and argue as if we were working in the interior of the domain.